VITA

 Rooted in historical performance practice, her passion for words and musical speech in particular forms the basis of her musical work.

-Since the start of the 2023/2024 season, Soller has been Artistic Director of the Munich Bach Choir and Bach Orchestra.
+From season 2023/24, she has been Artistic Director of the Munich Bach Choir and Orchestra.

 „Harnoncourt’s Music as speech - here it becomes an event “